MasWag/vmctl/doc/man.md

 `vmctl status reimu`

-If `reimu` is an instance of AWS EC2, we can get the global IP address of `reimu` by the following.
-If `reimu` is not an instance of AWS EC2, it aborts.
+If `reimu` is an instance of AWS EC2 or GCE, we can get the global IP address of `reimu` by the following.
+If `reimu` is not an instance of AWS EC2 or GCE, it aborts.

 `vmctl ip reimu`